riot/riot.github.io/documentation.md

 ### State

 Each Riot component can use the `this.state` object to store or modify its internal state.
-While the `this.props` attribute is frozen the `this.state` object is completely mutable and it could be updated manually or via the `this.update()` method:
+While the `this.props` attribute is frozen the `this.state` object is completely mutable, and it can be updated manually or via the `this.update()` method:

 ```html
 <my-component id="{ state.name }-{ state.surname }">